Welcome to the

 History of San Francisco Kolping

 In August, 1887 a small group of men belonging to St. Boniface Parish in downtown San Francisco got together and formed the “Musikalischer Dramatischer Kolping Verein”.
-After 12 years, this group disbanded.
+For reasons not known, after 12 years this group disbanded.

-More than 25 years later, not until 1925, was there a successful effort in reviving the Kolping Society in San Francisco.
-Again St. Boniface Church was the scene.
-Messrs.
-H. Bukowsky and A. Stangl gathered a group of 18 men, and under the guidance of Mr. J. Muessiggang, re-established the society in San Francisco.
-They held their first regular meeting in St. Boniface Church hall on July 25, 1925.
+It took more than 25 years, in 1925, to see a successful effort in reviving the Kolping Society in San Francisco.
+A group of 18 men, led by Messrs.
+H. Bukowsky and A. Stangl gathered at St. Boniface Church and under the guidance of Mr. J. Muessiggang, re-established the society in San Francisco.
+The first regular meeting in St. Boniface Church hall on July 25, 1925.

 One year after its founding, 1926, the Kolping General Praeses, Fr.
 Hurth, and the then General Secretary, Fr.
 Johannes Natterman, visited San Francisco.
 They were delighted to find a band of eager Kolping members.
 Fr.
 Hurth, in a speech during his stay, exhorted the members to establish a home in San Francisco.
 His words fell on fertile ground.
 The members went to work collecting funds, and at the same time looking for a suitable building.
 In 1927, they purchased a large Victorian on the corner of Oak and Fillmore.
 Although the house was in need of repairs, the society moved in and had the premises blessed by the then reigning Archbishop Edward Hanna.